xerxes-y/008/README.md

-# LLM-Powered QA System for Microservices Testing
+# 008 agent :) LLM-Powered QA System for Microservices Testing

 An intelligent QA system that uses LLM to automatically discover, test, and validate microservices in a Docker environment.
 The system can test REST APIs, Kafka message flows, and database operations, generating comprehensive test reports with input/output data.